Generate summary with AI

 Atera was created with the user’s interests in mind.
 Its intuitive dashboards and simple interfaces are easy to use and require minimal ramp-up time.

 IT departments can effortlessly set up new technician profiles, and MSPs can quickly create new customer profiles.
-Atera’s network discovery tool streamlines the onboarding process by automatically discovering network devices.
+Atera’s Network Discovery tool streamlines the onboarding process by automatically discovering network devices.

 Atera’s Network Discovery tool